mossbanay/Psychology-3-4/Notes/U3AOS2.md

 - Decay theory has been unable to account for the sudden recollection of cues that sometimes occurs in the elderly
 - Decay theory is unable to explain the resilience of procedural memory
-- (Wittlinger, 1975) showed that participants were able to recognise names and faces of people from their childhoood at a comparable level 50 years between tests
+- (Wittlinger, 1975) showed that participants were able to recognise names and faces of people from their childhood at a comparable level 50 years between tests

 #### Interference theory